Bullion FAQs

 Do you have a maximum order limit?

 Yes.
 Orders over $100,000 AUD will require manual price verification after being placed.
 You are still able to place the order on our website, but it will not be considered legally binding until a member of our team has confirmed the details with you directly.
-This helps us ensure accurate pricing, availability.
+This helps us ensure accurate pricing and availability.

-How do you Value Bullion?
+How do you value bullion?

 Check out our post on how to value 1kg worth of silver – the same can be applied to any precious metal!